DanielShterenberg/LemonCounter/README.md

 - The `CHUNK_SIZE` is set to 4MB at the moment.
 - I did not handle 'huge-url-files'.
 In case the .txt file in the passed url is really heavy, it will probably take a lot of time to process the file.
+- I assume the file data.pkl exists.
+I experienced some issues with creating it on server starts (when not existing) and didn't want to keep wasting time on this.

 ### Local benchmark tests: